RevHarryPowell/MULTITAP2USB/Readme.md

 # MULTITAP2USB
 An Arduino sketch that creates a SNES Multitap to 4 HID USB gamepad adapter.
 This was developed for use with a Seeeduino Xiao SAMD21 microcontroller, but it should work with any board compatible with [NicoHood's HID-Project Library](https://github.com/NicoHood/HID).
-This was tested with a [Hori Multitap](https://m.media-amazon.com/images/I/61Niix1JEYL._SL1500_.jpg), but it should work with all SNES Multitaps, as the communication protocol is standardized and documented by Nintendo.
-This sketch doesn't strictly follow the communication specifications, but seems to work regardless.
+This was tested with a [Hori Multitap](https://www.lukiegames.com/assets/images/snes_super_link_bps_adap.jpg), but it should work with all SNES Multitaps, as the communication protocol is standardized and documented by Nintendo.
+This sketch doesn't strictly follow the SNES communication specifications, but seems to work regardless.

 My testing (with a SAMD21) shows a 1000hz polling rate, so there should be no perceptible input lag.